SerenityOS/serenity/Documentation/UsingQtCreator.md

 AK/
 ```

+Finally, search in the options for "BOM" (Text Editor > Behavior > File Encodings > UTF-8 BOM), and switch to "Always delete".

 Qt Creator should be set up correctly now, go ahead and explore the project and try making changes.
 Have fun! :^)

 ## Auto-Formatting